-Initial Tax Basis, Depreciation and Amortization.
+Tax Basis, Depreciation and Amortization.
 The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to this offering will be borne by our general partner and its affiliates.
-Please read "- Allocation of Income, Gain, Loss and Deduction."
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to the time we issue additional units will be borne by our general partner, its affiliates and our unitholders immediately prior to the issuance of additional units.
+Please read "-Tax Consequences of Unit Ownership- Allocation of Income, Gain, Loss and Deduction."

 To the extent allowable, we may elect to use the depreciation and cost recovery methods that will result in the largest deductions being taken in the early years after assets are placed in service.
-We are not entitled to any amortization deductions with respect to any goodwill conveyed to us on formation.
 Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Internal Revenue Code.

 If we dispose of depreciable property by sale, foreclosure, or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation previously deducted and the nature of the property, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
-Similarly, a partner who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some or all, of those deductions as ordinary income upon a sale of his interest in us.
-Please read "- Tax Consequences of Unit Ownership - Allocation of Income, Gain, Loss and Deduction" and "- Disposition of Common Units - Recognition of Gain or Loss."
+Similarly, a common unitholder who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some, or all, of those deductions as ordinary income upon a sale of his interest in us.
+Please read "-Tax Consequences of Unit Ownership- Allocation of Income, Gain, Loss and Deduction" and "-Disposition of Common Units- Recognition of Gain or Loss."

 The costs incurred in selling our units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
 There are uncertainties regarding the classification of costs as organization expenses, which may be amortized by us, and as syndication expenses, which may not be amortized by us.
-The underwriting discounts and commissions we incur will be treated as a syndication cost.
+The underwriting discounts and commissions we incur will be treated as syndication expenses.

 Valuation and Tax Basis of Our Properties.
-The federal income tax consequences of the ownership and disposition of units will depend in part on our estimates of the relative fair market values, and the initial tax bases, of our assets.
+The federal income tax consequences of the ownership and disposition of units will depend in part on our estimates of the relative fair market values, and the tax bases, of our assets.
 Although we may from time to time consult with professional appraisers regarding valuation matters, we will make many of the relative fair market value estimates ourselves.
-These estimates of basis are subject to challenge and will not be binding on the IRS or the courts.
+These estimates and determinations of basis are subject to challenge and will not be binding on the IRS or the courts.
 If the estimates of fair market value or basis are later found to be incorrect, the character and amount of items of income, gain, loss or deductions previously reported by unitholders might change, and unitholders might be required to adjust their tax liability for prior years and incur interest and penalties with respect to those adjustments.

-Disposition Of Common Units
+Disposition of Common Units